 Default Interregion Max Video Call Bit Rate (Includes Audio)

-When adding regions, you should select Use System Default for the Max Audio Bit Rate and Max Video Call Bit Rate values.
-If you are using RSVP call admission control, you should also select Use System Default for the RSVP parameter.
+When adding regions, you should select Use System Default for the Maximum Audio Bit Rate and Maximum Session Bit Rate for Video Call values.

 Changing these values for individual regions and locations from the default has an impact on server initialization and publisher upgrade times.
 Hence, with a total of 2,000 regions and 2,000 locations, you can modify up to 200 of them to use non-default values.
 With a total of 1,000 or fewer regions and locations, you can modify up to 500 of them to use non-default values.
 Table 13-3 summarizes these limits.